The Manufacturability Gap

 Not the other way around.

 Standard systems force your process to adapt to the equipment.
-We start with your process constraints — flow behaviour, pressure sensitivity, viscosity, scale — and engineer a system that fits.
+We start with your process constraints — flow behavior, pressure sensitivity, viscosity, scale — and engineer a system that fits.
 PIXER® pumps, VannX™ valves, and ConSynSys™ automation as building blocks.

 Learn about bespoke systems